MatthewVance/nginx-build/README.md

 # NGINX Build Script

-This is an NGINX build script which compiles NGINX with a statically linked version of OpenSSL.
-It's been tested to work on a Raspberry Pi 2 Model B running Raspbian Jessie Lite, Ubuntu 16.04, and Debian 8.
-However, it should also work on other Debian-based Linux distros.
+This is an NGINX build script which compiles NGINX with a custom version of OpenSSL.
+It should work on other Debian-based Linux distros.

 The benefit of building from source is you can customize the modules to your needs and always use the latest versions of NGINX and OpenSSL.

-Compiling OpenSSL will take time, especially on a Raspberry Pi, so be patient.
-You could remove the OpenSSL portions from the script.
-Doing so means NGINX will use the system version.
-As a result, you might not be able to use all the latest OpenSSL ciphers and features.
+Compiling will take time, especially on a Raspberry Pi, so be patient.

 ## Usage